 This coverage pays for damage to your vehicle if there’s a loss, so it makes sense that the car’s value is reflected in your rates.

-Being luxury cars, Jaguars have a relatively high sales price, and there’s a good chance the overall value of the car will increase your insurance premiums.
+Being luxury cars, Jaguar models have a relatively high sales price, and there’s a good chance the overall value of the car will increase your insurance premiums.

 However, you can save some money on your insurance by purchasing a sedan instead of a coupe and buying a Jaguar that’s used instead of new.